aaronralls/aaronralls.github.io/_posts/2019-11-21-What-is-new-in-Azure-this-week.md

 *__Why is this a big deal?__*

-[Azure DevOps][AzureDevOps] is great product that allows you to manage you code with repositories, your projects with agile tools like Azure Boards, CI/CD pipelines, and so many more features.
-This training allows you to get up to speed and aware of what the product can do for you, without having to do any setup.
+![Rating 6 of 10][Rating6of10]

 I give this update 6/10 Astronauts because free training is awesome!
 I can't give it any more Astronauts because there are no sample exam questions and it's not one of the more marketable exams like the AZ-300, AZ-301 or other Azure exams.
 Additionally, there is other free training that is out on [OpenEDX.com][OpenEDXAZ-400] and [Azure DevOps Labs website][AzureDevOpsLabsSite].

+[Azure DevOps][AzureDevOps] is great product that allows you to manage you code with repositories, your projects with agile tools like Azure Boards, CI/CD pipelines, and so many more features.
+This training allows you to get up to speed and aware of what the product can do for you, without having to do any setup.

 Lastly, my good friend [Gregor Suttie][GregorSuttieTwitter] has a good [blog post][GregorSuttieAZ-400StudyNotesPost] of study material for this exam.